alexhanna/algo-identity/choose-your-own-administrative-violence-adventure/full.md

 <!-- \ref{page:work} -->

-You toss on jeans and a baggy sweater.
-You start the coffee machine and sit in silence as the machine works, staring at the formica table you're sitting at in the kitchen.
+You toss on jeans and a baggy sweater and shove a toque atop your short hair.
+You start the coffee machine and sit in silence as the machine works, staring at the formica table in the kitchen.
 You're late but couldn't give a shit.
 Your old Toyota struggles to shake off the cold of February in Indiana.
 15 minutes later, you pull into the parking lot of the steel mill.

 You clock in and feel your boss's eyes bore into you from the office suspended above the shop floor.
 He comes down several minutes later.